 Features

-Everything Servonaut can do — from SSH management to AI log analysis and WAF rule control.
+Everything Servonaut can do — from SSH management to multi-cloud server lifecycle, AI log analysis, and an MCP surface your agent can call.

 Interactive TUI